 .

-Last week we looked at an interesting passage about doubting God, specifically doubting Jesus.
+Last week, we looked at a fascinating passage about doubting God, specifically doubting Jesus.
 It wasn’t just anyone struggling with doubt.
 It was a great man of God – a prophet, John the Baptist.

 Luke 7:18-20 John’s disciples told him about all these things.
 Calling two of them, he sent them to the Lord to ask, “Are you the one who was to come, or should we expect someone else?”
 When the men came to Jesus, they said, “John the Baptist sent us to you to ask, ‘Are you the one who was to come, or should we expect someone else?'”

-Today, let’s look at a part of the response Jesus gave to John’s doubts and the response we can expect when we doubt.
+Today, let’s examine a part of Jesus’s response to John’s doubts and the response we can expect when we doubt.

 Greater than John Luke